HarryGana/GIT/README.md

-# Lucid
+# GIT
-How to use Lucid
+How to use GIT